 Sue Van Gerrevink

 Sue worked for over 20 years in Human Relations with a Ballarat based company as Payroll Manager.
 Her association with that company together with her experience as joint owner in a number of bookshops in Ballarat and Moonee Ponds gives her a strong business background.
 After retirement in Melbourne, she has taken a leading role in her Owners Corporation including management of several adjacent buildings.
 She joined the Inner Melbourne LAC in 2014 and is their current President.
 Board member since 2016

-Malaysian born Chinese who resides in Melbourne, Christina has held a number of leadership roles over the past 15 years, including current employment as Executive Officer with Royal Freemasons Ltd, an aged care provider.
-Christina will shortly commence a new role as Head of Marketing at Freemasons Victoria.
+Malaysian born Chinese who resides in Melbourne, Christina has held a number of leadership roles over the past 15 years.

-A change-maker with entrepreneurial spirit, Christina is passionate about making a difference to community via diversity, harmony and fairness.
+A change-maker with an entrepreneurial spirit, Christina is passionate about making a difference to the community via diversity, harmony and fairness.
 She holds an MBA and Bachelor of Business in Marketing and Human Resources.
 She has a background in marketing, communications, fundraising, brand strategy, corporate governance, risk, volunteer management and stakeholder engagement in Australia and Asia Pacific regions.
-Christina holds a number of Board positions including President of Rotary Club of Manningham, Chair of the organising Committee of the Cooking For Charity project, Board Directors for Kevin Heinze Grow and Australian Asian Association.
+Christina holds a number of Board positions including President of Rotary Club of Manningham, Chair of the Organising Committee of the Cooking For Charity project, Board Directors for Kevin Heinze Grow and Australian Asian Association.
 Until recently, Christina also served voluntarily for four years as the President of Parents’ Auxiliary at Camberwell Girls Grammar.
-As a brand strategist she seeks to maximise connectedness to promote business opportunities.
+As a brand strategist, she seeks to maximise connectedness to promote business opportunities.
 A married mother of two teenage daughters, Christina is an advocate for multiculturalism and social change, driving improved outcomes for communities.